rh-mobb/aro-workshop-content/aro-content/ops/3-deploy-azure-service-operator.md

 ### Prerequisites

 * an ARO cluster
 * oc cli
 * jq
 * helm
 * logged in to ARO cluster
 * optional: client tool for Postgres - psql , pgadmin

-###  Install and run ASO on your ARO OpenShift cluster
+###  Install and run ASO on your ARO cluster

-1. **create an Azure Service Principal to grant ASO permissions to create resources in your subscription**
+1. **Create an Azure Service Principal to grant ASO permissions to create resources in your subscription**
    ```
    #!/bin/sh